What is the 7P Marketing Mix?

 When you are stating that your product is either the best one, or different, you have to give proof about it to your customers before they buy your product.

 We will give you an example about what may happen if you don’t or can’t give Physical Evidence to your customers:

 Nintendo 3DS - Physical Evidence - 7P Marketing Mix example

 As soon as Nintendo announced the Nintendo 3DS we were sure about its success.

-A device that can generate 3D images without any glasses, in a portable device: Amazing!
+- A portable device that can generate 3D images without any glasses: Amazing!

 The problem they had was that Nintendo couldn’t give Physical Evidence about its technically-amazing product through conventional Marketing campaigns.

 - You could see a TV commercial where they explained to you how good the 3D images were, but unless you were in front of it, you would never experience the effect.